inlets/docs.inlets.dev/docs/tutorial/http-authentication.md

 The OAuth 2.0 flow requires a web-browser, so if you anticipate mixed use, then you can combine it with Bearer Token Authentication, for headless clients.

+The tunnel client currently has three reserved paths for OAuth:
+- `/_/oauth/login` hosts the login page.
+- `/_/oauth/logout` can be used to log out.
+- `/_/oauth/callback` is used for the OAuth 2.0 callbacks.

+Paths prefixed with `/_/oauth` can not be used by the tunneled service.

 ### Example with GitHub.com

 The example below will expose: `http://127.0.0.1:3000` using the domain name `tunnel.example.com`.